DanielTakeshi/deep_q_rl/deep_q_rl/results/README.md

 (11) breakout_12-08-08-51_.csv and related files are my re-do of (8), so I have the action distribution.
 Yay!
 I had to do this while I was getting my Space Invaders data ready.

+(12) space_invaders_12-10-10-50_.csv and supporting files are Space Invaders with the human-guided version version.